-Grains, breads and cereals: they are ideal for the body’s energy source.
-Complex carbohydrates contain fiber (to help with the health of the intestines), protein (which helps the muscle, skin and health in general), as well as most of the B vitamins, particularly thiamine or vitamin B1 ( supporting the body’s metabolism).
-Also they contain folic acid. and some iron.
+Grains, pieces of bread and cereals: they are ideal for the body’s energy source.
+Complex carbohydrates contain fiber (to help with the health of the intestines), protein (which helps the muscle, skin, and health in general), as well as most of the B vitamins, particularly thiamine or vitamin B1 ( supporting the body’s metabolism).
+Also, they contain folic acid. and some iron.
 Ideally, eat whole grain bread and cereals (eg, wheat bread or whole grains instead of white bread).
 This increases the number of vitamins and nutrients they get from these foods, as well as providing support to the body against constipation.

 Water: Although it is not a food, water has to be a fundamental part of the diet of pregnant women.
 You’ve probably heard that eight glasses a day are needed and being pregnant is essential to reach your goal.
 This fluid will help the mother and her baby in the growth of new cells, it helps move nutrients, remove toxins, and more.
 Water also makes the mother feel fuller, so you will be less tempted to eat things that do not belong as fast food and sweets.
 In addition to the dangers of dehydration they are real and important: You can run the risk of preterm delivery.